lsst-dm/dmtn-225/index.rst

 Group membership
 ^^^^^^^^^^^^^^^^

-**Source**: All groups in LDAP for which the user is listed as a member.
+**Source**: All groups in LDAP for which the user is listed as a member, plus the group with a GID matching the primary GID of the user.
+The user's primary group is not included in their group memberships, so instead it is looked up by GID and then added to the group memberships returned by LDAP.
 Unlike the other deployments, the USDF deployment does not put the user in a default group with the same name as their username.

 **Storage**: Retrieved from LDAP when needed and not stored locally in the Science Platform.